 The lake is part of the flood relief system for the River Stour, and is on low lying marshy ground with some excellent wildlife.
-During heavy rain, the lake and all the surrounding land for many hundreds of yards can become submerged to a depth over over 10 feet.
+During heavy rain, the lake and all the surrounding land for many hundreds of yards can become submerged to a depth over 10 feet.
 For this reason it is important to note the weather conditions, and any rise in the water level should prompt you to leave the fishery as quickly as possible.

 The lake itself is very irregular, both in shape and depth, from well over 15 feet to almost nothing, which makes for interesting fishing.
 There are some small islands within casting range, and a small stream enters at one end.